EduardoZepeda/coffee-bytes-hugo/content/posts/comentar-el-codigo-esta-mal-resena-de-clean-code/index.en.md

 - A Philosophy of Software Design by John Ousterhout.
 - The Art of Readable Code
 - Refactoring to Patterns by Joshua Kerievsky
-- Refactoring
+- Refactoring by Kent Beck and Martin Fowler

-By the way, the other day I was shared on Twitter a [summary of Clean Code concepts with examples in Javascript](https://github.com/ryanmcdermott/clean-code-javascript) with which you can take a look at the content of the book before deciding whether to buy it or not.
+By the way, the other day I found on Twitter a [summary of Clean Code concepts with examples in Javascript](https://github.com/ryanmcdermott/clean-code-javascript) so you can take a look at the content of the book before deciding whether to buy it or not.